DeepLocalization: Landmark-based Self-Localization with Deep Neural Networks: Introduction

-We derive our motivation from the latest network architectures for 3D unstructured data processing.
+Traditional convolutional neural networks are not well-suited for our problem, because they require the input data to be structured.
+Moreover, transforming the dynamic input into an ordered representation is not trivial.
+We derive our motivation from the latest network architectures for unstructured 3D data processing.
 The recently introduced \mbox{PointNet} architecture~\cite{qi2017pointnet} copes with unordered point lists.
-The main idea of PointNet is to create a signature of the dynamic input list, i.e. 3D point cloud, by combining a multi-layer perceptron with the max-pooling operation.
-We propose a related network architecture that receive input from two dynamic lists to regress the vehicle's pose.
+The main idea of PointNet is to create a signature of the dynamic input list, i.e. the 3D point cloud, by combining a multi-layer perceptron (MLP) with the max-pooling operation.

+We propose a neural network architecture that receives input from two dynamic lists to regress the vehicle's pose.
 The measured landmarks compose one dynamic list and the map landmarks the other one.
-Moreover, our network learns to regress the relative pose offset between two time-steps instead of the absolute pose.
-By combining our model with either GPS measurements or a filtering approach, we achieve real-time vehicle self-localization with state-of-the-art accuracies.
+Our architecture does not explicitly model the matching process.
+Instead, it is a vehicle's pose regressor with measurements and map landmarks as input.
+Moreover, the pose is not expressed in the global coordinate system as discussed above.
+Our networks regress the vehicle's pose w.r.t previous pose, i.e. a pose offset.
+During inference, our only requirement is the availability of at least a single GPS measurement to initiate our pipeline.
+We present two inference algorithms to show that our approach improves the GPS measurements and is also compatible with filtering algorithms, such as the extended Kalman filter.

-In our experiments, we study the performance of our approach on our own data, namely the Ulm-Lehr dataset.
-First, we perform a number of baseline evaluations to show the generalization capabilities of our approach.
-Then, we compare our results with prior work to show better localization accuracy and faster inference.
-Our approach functions in the range of $2\,\si{\milli\second}$.
-In addition, we demonstrate that our algorithm is complementary to filtering approaches by combining it with an extended Kalman filter.
-We call our approach \textit{DeepLocalization}.
+In our experiments, we study the performance of our approach on our own dataset which was recorded in Ulm-Lehr, Germany.
+First, we perform a number of synthetic experiments to show the generalization capabilities of our network.
+Then, we compare our results with prior work to show better localization accuracy and faster inference times in the range of $2\,\si{\milli\second}$.
+We call our approach \textit{\mbox{DeepLocalization}}.
 Some of our results are shown in \mbox{Fig. \ref{fig:overview_plot}}.